Genetic counseling: Demographics

 A 2023 survey of GCs in Australia & NZ provided insight into the self-reported demographics of practicing GCs with a view to understanding the diversity, inclusion, and capacities of the GC workforce.
 The survey found 92% of Australasian GCs are female, 93% live in major cities, two identified as Māori, one identified as an Aboriginal Australian, and none identified as a Torres Strait Islander.
 81% were proficient in English only and 64% did not report any religious affiliation.
 These and many other demographic factors were found to be significantly different to the populations of Australia & New Zealand.
 Many GCs also reported their teams were not diverse in these and other areas, but that initiatives to make diversity visible were widely used.

 Malaysia

 As of 2025, clinical geneticists perform most genetic counselling duties in Malaysia, and there is an acute need for more genetic counsellors to provide services to clients.
-The National University of Malaysia is home to the only Genetic Counselling Masters program (as a Master of Medical Science) in the country as of 2025.
+The National University of Malaysia is home to the only Genetic Counselling master's program (as a Master of Medical Science) in the country as of 2025.

+Singapore

+As of 2026, 21 genetic counsellors work across the SingHealth Duke-NUS Institute of Precision Medicine, the National Cancer Centre Singapore, and the KK Women's and Children's Hospital.
+While a master's degree in genetic counselling is required to work as a genetic counsellor in Singapore, there are no such programs in the country; the closest being an executive certificate in clinical genomics which is intended to upskill healthcare workers.